All applicants are expected to meet the following criteria:

 For admission into degree and certification programs of the TWU Graduate School, all applicants must submit an online application.
 The application fee must also be submitted according to instructions in the application.

-In addition, applicants must submit the following documents to the Office of Student Records, PO Box 425649, Denton, TX 76204:
+In addition, applicants must submit the following documents to the Office of Admissions Processing, PO Box 425649, Denton, TX 76204:

 - Official transcripts for all undergraduate and graduate study.